W.J. Estelle Unit: History

 The unit opened in 1984.
 The Estelle High Security Unit was designed in response to an increase in prison violence in the Texas prison system.

 Around 1991 TDCJ planned to build a separate facility for elderly inmates.
 In 1995 the unit received its current name.
 In 1999, a prisoner named Clifford Dwayne Jones escaped by slipping one of his hands out of a pair of handcuffs and then scaling several walls.
 The inmate left behind his clothes and shoes, possibly to foil tracking dogs.
 The inmate was captured about 48 hours after his escape.
 Jones's escape was the first escape from the high security unit.

-On May 12, 2010 Thord "Catfish" Dockray, a prisoner with a history of mental illness, threw urine on correctional officers.
+On May 12, 2010 Thord "Catfish" Dockray, a blind prisoner with a history of mental illness, threw urine on correctional officers.
 Officers ordered him to exit his cell, but he refused.
 The officers utilized chemical agents to try to subdue Dockray, but he continued his assault.
 After Dockray was subdued, medics attended to Dockray, who refused medical care.
 On May 13 the prisoner was found face down in his cell.
 The prisoner was taken to Huntsville Memorial Hospital, where he died.

 As of 2010 a study by the Bureau of Justice Statistics stated that the percentage of prisoners who were sexually abused within the preceding year was 15.7% at Estelle.
 The BJS surveyed inmates in hundreds of state and federal prisons and county jails.
 Nationwide, the rate of inmates reporting sexual victimization within a prior 12-month period was 4.5 percent.
 The Estelle rate was the highest in the U.S.

 Two correctional officers secretly allowed three inmates to fight each other on April 29, 2015 and attempted to cover up the act.
 They later confessed and were given prison sentences.